The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

-Fig.\ref{fig11} is as in Fig.\ref{fig3} but for the case of negative density gradient, according to equation \ref{e2} and 3D.
+Fig.\ref{fig11} is as in Fig.\ref{fig3} but for the case of negative density gradient, according to equation \ref{e2}.
 The top row shows that background electron positive momenta tail is now more energetic compared to the uniform density 3D case and also ion heating is more stronger.
 The bottom left panel shows that trailing bunch energies reach only 21.4 GeV.
 The acceleration and energy transfer efficiencies in this case are calculated as follows: $AE(t=0.1744{\rm \; ns})=0.6187$, $AE(t=0.3488{\rm \; ns})=0.4617$ and $TE(t=0.1744{\rm \; ns})=0.6004$, $TE(t=0.3488{\rm \; ns})=0.4465$, indicating 45 percent acceleration and energy transfer efficiency by the end simulation time.
 The bottom right panel shows that driving bunch only decelerates i.e. blue and red curves shifts to the left of $E_0$.

-Fig.\ref{fig12} is as in Fig.\ref{fig4} but for the case of negative density gradient, according to equation \ref{e2} and 3D.
-We see that now total energy error is 0.065 percent, which is similar to the uniform density 3D case.
+Fig.\ref{fig12} is as in Fig.\ref{fig4} but for the case of negative density gradient, according to equation \ref{e2}.
+It can be seen that now total energy error is 0.065 percent, which is similar to the uniform density 3D case.